1. How to visualize coincident points?

 You can also use it with CARTO VL ramp and buckets functions to automatically color the markers sequentially, according to how many total calls they represent.
 CARTO VL is doing all the size interpolation and color calculations for you.

 Interested in putting CARTO VL to use?
-Attend our upcoming webinar to get started!Register Today!
+Watch our recent webinar to get started!Watch Today!

 3. How to style maps with too many categories?